kyma-project/modulectl/docs/contributor/migration-guide.md

 ## Overview

-`modulectl` is the successor of the module developer facing capabilities of Kyma CLI.
+`modulectl` is the successor of the module developer-facing capabilities of Kyma CLI.
 It is already tailored for the update ModuleTemplate metadata as discussed in [ADR: Iteratively moving forward with module requirements and aligning responsibilities](https://github.com/kyma-project/lifecycle-manager/issues/1681).

 ## Use `modulectl`